NetApp/FSx-ONTAP-samples-scripts/EKS/Trident-Protect/README.md

 - `<aws_region>` the AWS region you want the bucket to reside.

 ### 7. Create a Kubernetes secret for the S3 bucket
-If required, create a service account within AWS IAM that has rights to read and write to the S3 bucketd create.
-Then create an access key.
+If required, create a service account within AWS IAM that has rights to read and write to the S3 bucket create.
+Then, create an access key.
 Once you have the Access Key Id and Secret Access Key, create a Kubernetes secret with the following command:

 ```markdown
 kubectl create secret generic -n trident-protect s3 --from-literal=accessKeyID=<AccessKeyID> --from-literal=secretAccessKey=<secretAccessKey>
 ```

+Replace:
+- `<AccessKeyID>` with the Access Key ID.
+- `<secretAccessKey>` with the Secret Access Key.

 ## Configure Trident Protect to backup your application
 Preform these steps to configure Trident Protect to backup your application: